Russian rocket tests force partial closing of Baltic Sea, airspace

-RIGA, April 4 (Reuters) - Russia began testing missiles with live munitions in the Baltic Sea on Wednesday, alarming Latvia, a member of NATO, which says the drills have forced it to partly shut down Baltic commercial airspace.
+RIGA (Reuters) - Russia began testing missiles with live munitions in the Baltic Sea on Wednesday, alarming Latvia, a member of NATO, which says the drills have forced it partly to shut down Baltic commercial airspace.

 “It is a demonstration of force,” Latvia’s Prime Minister Maris Kucinskis told Reuters.
 “It is hard to comprehend that it can happen so close to (our) country,” he said.